Skip to main content Skip to secondary navigation

 Tutorial Program

-Tutorials are an ideal way for you to deepen their knowledge of a subject in which you will be already well prepared and, in some cases, tutorials are a useful preparation for departmental honors work.
+Tutorials are an ideal way for you to deepen your knowledge of a subject in which you will be already well prepared and, in some cases, tutorials are a useful preparation for departmental honors work.
+Tutorials are not a vehicle for completing sequence course requirements.
+Under no circumstances can a tutorial satisfy one of the University's Ways of Thinking/Ways of Doing (Ways) or General Education Requirements (GERs).